 “What you have left is predominantly grains that are smaller than 1 millimeter and larger than 150 microns,” said JPL’s John Michael Morookian, rover planning team lead for Curiosity.

 This fraction is dropped into a laboratory inlet by the scoop, rather than the portioner.
-Morookian decribed this step: “We start the vibration and gradually tilt the scoop.
+Morookian described this step: “We start the vibration and gradually tilt the scoop.
 The material flows off the end of the scoop, in more of a stream than all at once.”

 Curiosity reached the base of Mount Sharp in 2014 after fruitfully investigating outcrops closer to its landing site and then trekking to the layered mountain.
-On the lower portion of the mountain, the mission is studying how Mars’ ancient environment changed from wet conditions favorable for microbial life to harsher, drier conditions.
+On the lower portion of the mountain, the mission is to study how Mars’ ancient environment changed from wet conditions favorable for microbial life to harsher, drier conditions.